jhpyle/docassemble/_docs/initial.md

 navigation bar in the web app in place of the `title` and `short title`.
 The content of the `logo` should be raw [HTML].
 If you include an image, you should size it to be about 20 pixels in height.
+Make sure that your raw [HTML] does not contain any errors, or else the formatting of the page will become corrupted.

 <a name="tab title"></a>If a `tab title` is provided, it will be
 displayed as the title of the browser tab.
 Otherwise, the `title`